-LECOM utilizes "e2Campus," a notification system that enables the school to send urgent news to cell phones.
+LECOM utilizes "Omnilert," a notification system that enables the school to send urgent news to cell phones.
 The service is available to all current students and employees.
 After signing up for the service, LECOM can text cell phones with timely information about emergencies, class cancellations, or critical campus reminders.
 Registering with the system is necessary to receive the notifications.
-Depending on personal cell phone plans, there may be a nominal fee from a carrier to receive text messages, but there is no charge from the school to use the service.
-Beginning in January 2016, e2campus is "opt-out."
-All incoming students are now automatically signed into the e2campus notification system.
-If they do not desire to receive e2campus warnings and alerts, they must request, in writing, to be removed from the system.
+Depending on personal cell phone plans there may be a nominal fee from a carrier to receive text messages, but there is no charge from the school to use the service.
+Omnilert is "opt-out."
+All incoming students are now automatically signed into the Omnilert notification system.
+If they do not desire to receive Omnilert warnings and alerts, they must request, in writing, to be removed from the system.

-Students at LECOM at Seton Hill are encouraged to register for Seton Hill University's e2Campus service so that they may be notified of emergencies, campus closures, or other critical situations on the Seton Hill University campus.
+Students at LECOM at Seton Hill are encouraged to register for Seton Hill University's Omnilert service so that they may be notified of emergencies, campus closures, or other critical situations on the Seton Hill University campus.